 John Olohan is one of Ireland’s best-known and most respected actors.
 He has just completed filming on FOREVER IN MY HEART directed by Steven R. Monroe.

-He will next be seen on stage in Druid's RICHARD III at the Lincoln Center, New York.
+He will next be seen on stage in Druid's THE CHERRY ORCHARD in Galway and Dublin.

 He recently appeared in THE THING ABOUT DECEMBER for Decadent Theatre Company, THE CRIPPLE OF INISHMAAN by Martin McDonagh at the Gaiety Theatre and in the Druid productions of RICHARD III and KING OF THE CASTLE by Eugene McCabe, both directed by Garry Hynes.